Grae-Drake/academic-kickstart/content/post/euler_problem_2/index.md

 print((a * (1 - r ** n)) / (1 - r))
 ```

 Unfortunately the approximations, which were small enough to ignore last time, are now compounding.
 This attempt overshoots the right answer by about 5%.

+I don't know whether there's a way to improve the accuracy of this approach or if there's a way to tweak it to sidestep the approximation issues.
 If you see something I'm overlooking please reach out and let me know!